 How to Use the Tail Command

-In it’s simplest form when used without any option, tail will display the last 10 lines.
+In its simplest form when used without any option, the tail command will display the last 10 lines.

 How to Display a Specific Number of Lines